RyuX51/codex.yazi/README.md

 desc = "Open Codex CLI (full-auto mode)"
 ```

-You can also invoke the plugin manually:
+You can also invoke the plugin manually from the Yazi command prompt:

 ```text
 :plugin codex suggest